Dewy Skin vs. Oily Skin: How to Know the Difference

 How to Get Dewy Skin

 The are clarity, brightness, smoothness, and hydration.
-If you want to achieve dewy skin, practice a skincare routine aimed at deep-cleansing the pores to promote clear, acne-free skin.
+If you want to achieve dewy skin, aimed at deep-cleansing the pores to promote clear, acne-free skin.
 Choose a cleanser suitable for your skin type — you can achieve a dewy glow even if your skin is naturally oily or dry.
 It’s just a matter of sticking to a routine.

 Finally, hydrate your skin every step of the way.
 If you have oily skin, choose an oil-free moisturizer, like POND'S Orange Nectar Jelly Moisturizer, that won’t clog your pores.
 This gel formula has 100% natural-origin orange nectar.
 It brightens your skin while delivering intense moisture deep in the pores.
 It’s also alcohol-free, so you don’t have to worry about irritation.